 Approximately one-half of the states require pre-professional academic credit prior to training received in mortuary science.
 The maximum required (in approximately one-third of the states) is two years.
 The state of Iowa requires completion of two years (60-semester hours of academic non-mortuary science credit).
 Iowa does not require any specific courses that must be taken.

-(4 credits)(IGE option under Aesthetic Experience) This course
+(4 credits)(NWCore option under Aesthetic Experience) This course

 introduces students to studio art media and the basics of two and